Anker Soundcore Motion X600 Speaker Review

 JBL Charge 5

 The Anker Soundcore Motion X600 is better than the JBL Charge 5.
-The Anker is a stereo speaker that gets louder than the JBL.
+The Anker is a stereo speaker that gets a little louder than the JBL.
 Plus, it offers voice assistants through a paired smartphone, which the JBL lacks.
 More sound modes and presets are available with the Anker, so you can switch up its sound.
 That said, the JBL's battery life is a touch longer.

 Anker Soundcore Motion+